Frobenius Forster: Works

 Forster's chief literary production is his edition of the works of Alcuin which appeared in two folio volumes (4 parts) at Ratisbon in 1777.
-It is reprinted in the Latin Patrology of Migne (vols.
-C and CI).
+Much of it is reprinted in the Latin Patrology of Migne (vols.
+100 and 101).
 He also wrote in Latin five short philosophical treatises and a dissertation on the Vulgate.
 From a codex preserved in the library of the cathedral chapter at Freising he edited the decrees of the Synod of Aschheim and made a German translation of it for "Abhandlungen der Bayr.
 Akad. der Wissenschaften" (I,30-60); and from a codex in the library of St. Emmeram he published in Mansi's "Collectio Ampl.
 Conciliorum" (XIII, 1025–28), the decrees of a Bavarian synod held during the times of the Agilolfings.